 Expanded “Covered Employee” Definition

-to make changes for corporate purposes, and in accordance with
+- Be careful to make changes for corporate purposes, and in accordance with Code 409A.

 New Companies Brought within 162(m)’s Scope